jchristn/SuperSimpleTcp/README.md

 - ```ConsoleLogging``` - enable or disable logging to the console
 - ```MutuallyAuthenticate``` - only used if SSL is enabled, demands that both client and server mutually authenticate
 - ```AcceptInvalidCertificates``` - accept and allow certificates that are invalid or cannot be validated

+TcpServer also has:

+- ```IdleClientTimeoutSeconds``` - automatically disconnect a client if data is not received within the specified number of seconds

 ### Testing with SSL